DSharpPlus/DSharpPlus/docs/Basic_Bot.md

 `e.MessageText` is the text of the message that was recieved.

-Your `Main` method should now look like this:
+Your program should now look like this:

 ```
 class Program {